ExpressionEngine/ExpressionEngine/changelogs/patch.md

 - Fixed a bug  ([\#86](https://github.com/ExpressionEngine/ExpressionEngine/issues/86)) where the template editor would not highlight EE comment tags correctly on newlines.

+- Fixed a bug ([\#180](https://github.com/ExpressionEngine/ExpressionEngine/issues/180)) where the Query Form would run a query two extra times.

 EOF MARKER: This line helps prevent merge conflicts when things are added on the bottoms of lists